-Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.
+Having control over my Blink security camera system, including my Blink Mini, is convenient and all, but it would be much better if I could do the same using my trusty PC.

-The Blink app is explicitly meant only for Android and iOS according to their marketing material, so I had to carve my own paths to ensure access to Blink from my PC.
+The Blink Home Monitor app is explicitly meant only for Android and iOS according to their marketing material, so I had to carve my own paths to ensure access to Blink from my PC.

-With a few dedicated research hours down, I found the answer to this problem at hand.
+With a few dedicated research hours down, I managed to assemble the following tutorial to get around this issue.

 To access Blink cameras from a PC, use an Android emulator like BlueStacks on a Windows or Mac computer.
 Using an Android emulator, it is possible to install the Blink app and access the Blink ecosystem from a PC.
 Note that there are no official methods to access Blink cameras from a PC.